Skip to content

 Can all 10 techniques roll out at once?

-No. Velvetum recommendation — roll out 2–3 techniques in month one, another 2–3 in month two, the rest as they stick.
+No. Recommendation — roll out 2–3 techniques in month one, another 2–3 in month two, the rest as they stick.
 Trying to ship all at once usually fades by week 3 from change overload.

 What to do if leadership doesn't support the changes?